Linux

 Linux kernel

-The Linux kernel is a free and open-source Unix-like OS kernel, first released by Linus Torvalds in 1991.
-It is core component of most Linux distributions and other operating systems such as Android.
+The Linux kernel is a free and open-source, Unix-like operating-system kernel first released by Linus Torvalds in 1991.
+It is the core component of every Linux distribution and of other operating systems such as Android.
+Written almost entirely in C, it is developed in the open under the GNU General Public License, version 2 only.

 Linux distributions